 - A note on acrylics: Just like pastels, acrylics will wash off your hands easily.
 But if the paint gets on any fabric – it is permanent!
 We wear a smock and cover our painting surface.

-- Supplies needed: All details on paint, brushes, canvases and palettes are listed in Acrylics Plus Links to Tutorials.
+- Supplies needed: Nana shares all details on paint, brushes, canvases and palettes in her video Introduction and Supplies on her A Simple Start in Acrylics page at ChalkPastel.com.

 - Encouragement: How to Start Art with Little Ones and How to Add in the Joy of Art.